 You can eat the fruit as it is or slice it and add to your breakfast toast.

-Half a fillet of salmon (198 g) contains 970 mg of potassium and 281 calories (meets 28% of your daily potassium requirement).
+Half a fillet of salmon (about 3 ounces) contains 392 mg of potassium and 180 calories.

 Probably the greatest benefit of salmon is its omega-3 content, which is known to fight inflammation and improve the health of your heart, brain, skin, and hair.

-You can include salmon fillets in your dinner.
+You can include salmon in salads or with cooked grains and vegetables for dinner.

 One large banana (136 grams) contains 487 mg of potassium and 121 calories (meets 14% of your daily potassium requirement).